Resolution Playbooks

 Does GenticFlow close every ticket covered by a playbook?

-What makes an issue safe to auto-remediate?
+What makes an issue safe to resolve under policy?

 The diagnostic must identify a supported action, the action must be allow-listed for that playbook and operating system, the risk must fit policy, and post-action verification must prove the fix worked.